Skip to main content

 Troubleshooting Google Sheets Triggers

-• Verify Activation: Ensure you’ve saved the workflow after setting up the trigger and running the flow manually works
+• Verify Activation: Ensure you’ve saved the workflow after setting up the trigger and running the workflow manually works

 • Check Permissions: Confirm your Google account has appropriate access to the spreadsheet